maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 To :
 `https://www.wga.hu/art/a/angelico/00/10fieso1.jpg`

-All we need to do is then to process the URLs so that they fit the second template.
+All we need to do is process the URLs so they fit the second template.

 ```python
 def process_url(url):